SRP Award Recipients

 2020 - Lee Anna Clark, University of Notre Dame

-Sustained Contributions to Social Justice in Psychopathology Award
+SRP Contributions to Advancing Representation and Equity (CARE) in Psychopathology Research Award

-The SRP Sustained Contributions to Social Justice in Psychopathology Award was inaugurated in 2023 and recognizes an exceptional and sustained record of contributing to social justice (i.e., equity, diversity, and inclusion efforts), through research, service, teaching, mentorship, and/or other activities related to the field of psychopathology.
+The SRP Contributions to Advancing Representation and Equity in Psychopathology Research Award was inaugurated in 2023 and recognizes an exceptional and sustained record of contributing to social justice (i.e., equity, diversity, and inclusion efforts), through research, service, teaching, mentorship, and/or other activities related to the field of psychopathology.

 Diedre Anglin